-Cooling water towers can be ideal breeding grounds for biological growth, including algae, bacteria, sulfate-reducing bacteria, protozoa, and fungi.
-If not properly controlled, these organisms will form a layer of bio-slime that acts as a natural adhesion surface for scale formation, resulting in increased corrosion rates, restricted water flow, and reduced system efficiency.
+Cooling water towers and other industrial process waters can be ideal breeding grounds for biological growth, including algae, bacteria, sulfate-reducing bacteria, protozoa, and fungi.
+If not properly controlled, these organisms will form a layer of bio-slime that acts as a natural adhesion surface for mineral scales and debris, resulting in increased corrosion rates, restricted water flow, and reduced system efficiency.

-ChemTreat engineers begin their biological control program with a thorough survey of the cooling water towers to determine the exact type of biological growth control necessary.
-This information allows the engineer to select a customized treatment program to produce the best kill rate for specific organisms.
+ChemTreat engineers begin the development of a biological control program with a thorough survey of the key water systems to determine the categories of biological control necessary.
+This information allows the engineer to select a customized treatment program to produce the most effective microorganism control.
 Other considerations include:

 - The volume of the water being treated as measured through a molybdate-tracer program or the system piping.

-- The recirculating water pH to ensure the water is compatible with the selected biocides.
+- The recirculating water pH to ensure the water is compatible with the selected biocide chemicals.